AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/composition-es-1-intro.md

 #### Known Issues

 * Diagnostic Investigations section is in progress.
 It will be updated to reference appropriate Agency profiles in the future.
+* Bundle.entry.resource.List: The IG Publisher fails to run if the bundle example has a List resource carrying a meta.profile referencing the Agency profile http://ns.electronichealth.net.au/ci/fhir/3.0/StructureDefinition/list-medseventchanges-1.
+It also fails when the Bundle.entry.resource.List is referenced by its exact fullUrl value from a corresponding Composition.section.entry.reference element (irrespective of the presence of a meta.profile value).

 <!--#### Examples
 This section provides examples that conform to the requirements specified within this implementation guide.